-If your releases or upcoming release are not on Apple's music catalogue, the issue is probably that the track and/or its metadata does not meet the store guidelines.
+Apple Music requires very specific guidelines for distributors according to the deal between this store and the aggregator.
+If you have uploaded to Indiefy your release but it is not on Apple's music catalogue, the issue is probably that the track and/or its metadata does not meet the store guidelines.
 You can check the reasons that Apple Music could reject your music in this article.

 Metadata (release information)